copyright Ken Knezick - Island Dreams Travel

 This report is based on a September 2021 Island Dreams' group tour to Turneffe Island Resort.
 Owner Ken Knezick was joined by a group of 20 Island Dreams "A-Team" scuba divers, all ready to get back in the water.
 In addition to Ken's report on how the trip unfolded, you will find their "Guest Comments" as well as links to both topside and underwater photo galleries.
 We hope you will find Ken's report of value and the photos descriptive.
 So...let's make our way to Turneffe Atoll and dive in!

 MOMENT OF REFLECTION - Rain squalls overnight have made for a wonderfully dramatic sunrise.
 As I recline on my screened porch overlooking the sea, the orange glow backlights a formation of pelicans sailing just above the tops of the sea grape and palm trees.
 On this final day of our Belize trip, with all of our scuba diving safely done, it's time to take a breath.
 My Island Dreamers seem well pleased with their diving holiday.
 And when my dive buddies are safe and satisfied, that's what makes me happy.
-Right on queue, the 6:00 am coffee angels have delivered a carafe of the strong stuff to my balcony, allowing me a most welcome moment of reflection, peace, and tranquility despite this crazy Covid-19 world.
+Right on queue, the 6:00 am coffee angels have delivered a carafe of the strong stuff to my balcony, allowing me a most welcome moment of reflection, peace, and tranquility in the face of this crazy Covid-19 world.
 Immersed in this moment, there is no place I would rather be.

 BUBBLE OF SAFETY - Belize requires a negative Covid-19 test for entry into the country.
 So everyone on my direct flight from Houston to Belize had very recently been proven free of infection.
 At Turneffe Island Resort, all staff members have been fully vaccinated and are required to wear a mask while around the guests.
 As a result, we felt confident that we were in a safe bubble.
 This was proven out when we all were required to take another Covid-19 test prior to return to the USA.
 This testing was handled efficiently and quickly at the Radisson Fort George Hotel.
 Again, all 20 of us tested negative, and were driven directly back to the airport.
 Our driver, a professional tour guide, explained that he was also fully vaccinated and required to be tested twice per month.
 There are no guarantees, but for our group tour this proved to be an effective program to safely enable our international dive travel and feed our need for Nitrogen.

 TURNEFFE ISLAND RESORT - "Wakatobi" of the Caribbean? - As soon as we were settled in and had a walk-about, my well-traveled companions began making comparisons to Indonesia's renowned Wakatobi Resort.
-I've the good fortunate to have made 15-trips to Wakatobi and thus have a unique perspective as I watched it from a modest dive lodge (with great diving) to the world's preeminent Pacific scuba diving resort.
-Yet I agree with the guests' observations.
+I've the good fortunate to have made 15-trips to Wakatobi and thus have a unique perspective as I watched it from a modest dive lodge (with great diving) to one of the world's preeminent Pacific scuba diving resort.
+Still I totally agree with the guests' observations.
 Turneffe Island Resort is a mature and sophisticated operation throughout.
 It's expansive and carefully manicured layout, spacious air-conditioned lodgings, excellent dining, friendly and efficient personal services, and a well-developed dive operation make it the equal of any scuba diving resort I have experienced in my 40+ years of international dive travel.
 As pictures speak beyond words, hopefully my topside photo gallery will provide an idea of the Turneffe Island Resort experience.

-CARIBBEAN DIVING - It is not valid to compare Caribbean and Pacific diving.
+CARIBBEAN DIVING - It is simply not valid to compare Caribbean and Pacific diving.
 Measured in eons, the Pacific is immensely older than the Caribbean Sea.
 As a result, the biodiversity of the Pacific (fish, corals, invertebrates) is 20-times greater than that of the Caribbean.
 It must also be pointed out that coral reef environments world-wide, have been in a decline over the past decades.
 Rising water temperatures abetted by acidification, nutrification, and overfishing are taking a visible toll.
 With these understandings, the diving we enjoyed around Turneffe Atoll was very good and immensely enjoyable.
 Especially at dive sites around "The Elbow," only 10-minutes by boat from the resort, I would characterize the diving as good as any we may hope to find in today's Caribbean.
 Our divers enjoyed a nice array of coral reefs and colorful tropical fishes, along with dolphin, turtles, rays, and sharks.
 In beautiful blue water, I particularly appreciated fly-bys from graceful spotted eagle rays.
 My photo gallery will give you a further idea of what you may expect to see when diving around Turneffe Island Resort.

 The GREAT BLUE HOLE - Icing on the cake of a dive trip to Belize may be an opportunity to dive the "Great Blue Hole," a unique geological feature made famous by Jacques Cousteau.
 Named a UNESCO World Heritage Site, this 410-foot-deep oddity in the midst of the outer barrier reef can make for a very interesting and unique scuba dive.
 I thought I might share a feel for the scale of the Blue Hole by diving deep enough to capture one of the prominent stalactites from the bottom up.
 My dive computer registered a max depth of 152-feet as I made these images, allowing only a few minutes to try to achieve my objective.
 Fortunately, nitrogen narcosis is a fine old friend of mine. 😉